opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 The Operator enables high-level API use for easily running advanced OpenSearch operations on Kubernetes.

-With this beta release, the Operator allows for management of multiple OpenSearch clusters and OpenSearch dashboards.
+With this release, the Operator allows for management of multiple OpenSearch clusters and OpenSearch dashboards.
 Using the Operator makes scaling up and down, version upgrades, rolling restarts, adjustment of memory and disk resources on the nodes, securing deployments, and managing certificates simplified and streamlined.

 In the future releases, it would also allow for advanced shard allocation strategies, monitoring with Prometheus and Grafana, control of shard balancing and allocation (For example, based on AZ/rack awareness, hot/warm) and auto scaling based on usage load and resources.